josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 >> cd ..

->> python3 Code/RT_train.py
+>> python3 Code/model/Random_Forest_regression.py

 * After you run this code in your terminal, you will get a new CSV file named 'artifacts/result_with_predict.csv', which is added a column of our estimated price for the given data computed by our regression model.
 Also, you will see an R-Square Score of the test set we separated from the whole dataset printed in the terminal.
 The R-Square Score is around 0.954 for our Random Forest Model, which is really accurate.

 ***User Interactions:***
 Our codes have a section for user interactions, after you see the printed R-Square score, you will find that your expected values of the attributes we used are required by our code in the terminal, please follow the instructions given in the 'Code/RT_train.py' to input your expected Zip, Living Area, number of bathrooms, etc. If you follow the instructions correctly, you will get a printed result that contains the estimated rent of your expected apartment.
+Below is an example result.

 ![RF_result](images/RF_result.png)